smseerat/MCW-Hybrid-identity/Whiteboard design session/WDS trainer guide - Hybrid Identity.md

       - Contoso will purchase Azure AD Premium P2 licenses for its users, in order to provide the ability to implement:

            - Azure AD Privileged Identity Management.
-This will allow designated users temporarily elevate their privileges to manage other user accounts with auditing automatically enabled for all elevation events.
+This will allow designated users to temporarily elevate their privileges to manage other user accounts with auditing automatically enabled for all elevation events.

            - Azure AD Identity Protection.
-This will allow controlling access to applications and resources by relying on dynamically evaluated risk based on heuristics and globally collected security-related telemetry.
+This will allow access control to applications and resources by relying on dynamically evaluated risk based on heuristics and globally collected security-related telemetry.

            - Conditional Access (available starting with Azure AD Premium P1).
-This will allow controlling access to applications and resources by relying on a combination of multiple conditions, including users group membership and state of the users' devices.
+This will allow access control to applications and resources by relying on a combination of multiple conditions, including users group membership and state of the users' devices.

            - Multi-Factor Authentication (available starting with Azure AD Premium P1), including integration of MFA into Conditional Access scenarios through step up authentication.